webfm/defect-app/issue-data.md

         * if log is type COMMET comment display "comment" as the detail in the table view
     * message - log message
         * if log is not type COMMET comment display "message" as the detail in the table view
+    * account - the creator of the log (id, email, first, and last name)
+    * team - team the created account belong to (id, name)